-A confluence of history, diversity and architecture, Key West is an island city of Florida.
-With a Bahamian and Cuban heritage, it was strongly influenced by the Africans migrating from the Bahamas around the early 1800s.
+Key West, an island city of Florida, is a unique subtropical paradise that combines history with diversity and unique architecture.
+With a Bahamian and Cuban heritage, Key West was strongly influenced by the Africans migrating from the Bahamas around the early 1800s.

-Key West restaurants propose freshly local seafood, gourmet food or ethnic flavors and at the local open-air bars and pubs visitors can enjoy live music while drinking.
+Key West restaurants propose freshly local seafood, gourmet food or ethnic flavours.
+In addition, at the local open-air bars and pubs, visitors can enjoy live music while drinking.

 Photo credit: © Florida Keys News Bureau, Andy Newman, Bob Krist, Ken Stanek